pml-lang/pml-userman/README.md

 This repository contains the PML markup code used to create the [PML User Manual](https://www.pml-lang.dev/docs/user_manual/index.html).

-## Create an HTML version
+## Create an HTML Version

-After [installing](https://www.pml-lang.dev/downloads/install.html) the _PML-to-HTML-Converter_, you can create an HTML version of the user manual like this:
+You can create an HTML version of the user manual like this:
+- If not done already, [install](https://www.pml-lang.dev/downloads/install.html) the _PML-Converter_
+- Create a local copy of this repository
-- Open a terminal in the root directory of your local copy of this repository
+- Open a terminal in the root directory of your local repository
-- Execute an OS command like the following one:
+- Execute the following OS command:

   `pmlc convert --input_file input/text/index.pml`

-## More info
+## More Info

 For more information about PML please visit its [website](https://www.pml-lang.dev).